HPI-Information-Systems/Sawfish/README.md

 Other configuration options are listed below:

 - `editDistanceThreshold`: absolute edit distance threshold
+- `similarityThreshold`: normalized edit distance threshold/Jaccard similarity threshold
+- `tokenMode`: turn on the token mode, which computes the Jaccard similarity instead of edit distance
 - `ignoreShortStrings`: ignore strings that are shorter than the edit distance threshold, only required for comparison to PassJoin
 - `memoryCheckFrequency`: number of values until a memory check occurs
 - `maxMemoryUsagePercentage`: percentage of available memory SAWFISH should use
-- `writeDataErrors`: creates an output file with the indirect matches that were used during validation
+- `writeDataErrors`: creates an output file with the indirect matches that were found during validation
-- `measureTime`: creates an output file with fine grained time stats
+- `measureTime`: creates an output file with fine-grained time stats
 - `ignoreNumericColumns`: ignore columns that only contain numeric values
-- `similarityThreshold`: normalized edit distance threshold
 - `hybridMode`: turns on the hybrid mode of the normalized edit distance computation in SAWFISH

 ## Repeatibility